Research

 In our group, we develop new methods and computational tools for dealing with these strongly correlated systems in chemistry based on new insights and technologies from other areas, such as condense matter physics, artificial intelligence, and quantum computing.
 If you find this interesting and exciting, you can find our articles on Google Scholar profile.
 Topics we are currently working on include:

 We are interested in exploring tensor network states (TNS) beyond matrix product states such as comb TNS[1] and those hybridized with neural networks.
 We proposed an efficient relativistic DMRG algorithm using time-reversal symmetry[2], and developed the first distributed multi-GPU parrallelized ab initio DMRG algorithm[3].
-These powerful tools will lead to quantitative accuracy for polynuclear transition metal complexes[4] using the state-of-the-art AI hardware.
+We also developed hybrid wavefunction ansatz integrating matrix product states with neural networks, and present an efficient semi-stochastic algorithm for local energy evaluation[4].
+These developments are contained in open-source codes (FOCUS and PyNQS), which will lead to quantitative accuracy for polynuclear transition metal complexes[5] using the state-of-the-art AI hardware.

 Reference: